Khans of Bollywood

 The term Khans of Bollywood refers to several actors of Bollywood, the Mumbai-based Hindi language Indian film industry, whose surnames are Khan.
-Most commonly, this involves the Three Khans: Aamir Khan, Salman Khan and Shah Rukh Khan.
+Most commonly, this involves the Three Khans: Shah Rukh Khan, Salman Khan and Aamir Khan.
 The three are unrelated, but happen to share the same surname, and were all born in 1965.
-Due to their longevity and high popularity, they are considered as the most successful movie stars in the history of Indian cinema.
+Due to their longevity and high popularity, they are considered among the most successful movie stars in the history of Indian cinema.

 The dominance of the three Khans at the Indian box office has been compared to that of the Marvel Cinematic Universe in Hollywood.
 Shah Rukh Khan frequently appears among the top three wealthiest actors in the world, while Aamir Khan has been the only Eastern actor to be ranked first in the world's highest-earning actors in films, and Salman Khan has been the highest paid celebrity in South Asia several times.
-They have also earned critical acclaim, between them winning 6 National Film Awards and 26 Filmfare Awards, as well as an Academy Award nomination for Aamir.
+They have also earned critical acclaim, between them winning 6 National Film Awards and 26 Filmfare Awards.
 They are some of the most famous Indians known overseas, and some of the world's biggest movie stars.
 They have been reported by various sources to command high salary packages up to ₹50 crore per movie.
 The three Khans have had successful careers since the late 1980s, and have dominated the Indian box office since the 1990s, across three decades.